Textualize/textual/docs/guide/widgets.md

 strip = Strip(segments, 13)
 ```

 Note that the cell length parameter is _not_ the total number of characters in the string.
 It is the number of terminal "cells".
 Some characters (such as Asian language characters and certain emoji) take up the space of two Western alphabet characters.
-If you don't know in advance the number of cells your segments will occupy, it is best to leave the length parameter blank so that Textual calculates it automatically.
+If you don't know in advance the number of cells your segments will occupy, it is best to omit the length parameter so that Textual calculates it automatically.

 ### Component classes